hulkhaugen/hassio-addons/nginx_ws/DOCS.md

 - Add script(s) or modify existing ons in the `<base_dir>/<site_name>/cfg/cont-init.d/` folder, and it will run on (re)start.
 If you delete an original script, it be re-created on restart.
 Modifications will not be overwritten.
 Erase content in original scripts to disable.
 - Setup scheduled tasks in the `<base_dir>/<site_name>/cfg/crontab` file if needed.
 - Modify the server at `<base_dir>/<site_name>/nginx/<site_name>.conf` if needed.
+- Add password protection to the whole server, or just a path/location under the main domain.
+Replace/update the deafault `.htpasswd` file as the default cridentials `user` and `password` are not very safe at all.

 ## Folder structure